misserijoe/rblog/README.md

 First Rails application

-Hi Humans!

-Joe here, I like RubyOnRails(RoR) -- that's how I like abbeviating it, as well.

-Half-way through creating this basic RoR app...
+- 60% through creating this basic RoR app.

-MORE TO COME...
+MORE COMMITS AND UPDATES TO COME...